ellingworthl/EDW_Assign1_SPA/README.md

  + Feature to upvote both the main reviews and the comments associated with those reviews.
  + Feature to contact site administrator to request venue be added (embedded email link)

- Assignment 2 - extension of Client App
+ Functionality under construction:
  + List of archery venues which can be filtered (json file data)
  + Drill-down capability to access further information about each venue e.g. range-type, images and blub representing the club, directions and on-site facilities (also stored on json file)
- + Events list for competitions (json file data) which can be added to, edited, or deleted.

 ## Installation requirements.
- + ReactJS
+ + ReactJS v15.3.0
  + Bootstrap 3
  + create-react-app tool
  + react-router
  + webpack
  + css loader
  + superagent

- Assignment 2
-Config installs supporting Web API:
- + npm install --save-dev babel-cli
- + npm install --save-dev babel-preset-es2015 babel-preset-stage-2
- + npm install --save express
- + npm install --save-dev nodemon
- + npm install eslint babel-eslint
- + eslint --init
- + npm install --save body-parser
- + npm install --save lodash
- + npm install --save axios
- + npm install -save mongoose
- + npm install mongodb --save

- Config installs supporting API testing:
- + npm install --save-dev mocha
- + npm install --save-dev should
- + npm install --save-dev supertest
- + npm install babel-core
- + npm install --save-dev Mockgoose
- + npm install save-dev cross-env
- + npm run test
- + npm install --save-dev Mochawesome

  For functionality under construction:
  Firebase (log-in validation)

-In order to view the app after cloning it from the repository (EDW_Assign1_SPA), a viewer must
+In order to view the app after cloning it from the repository, a viewer must
- + Open a command window in the repositiory folder (hold Shift Key & right-click the mouse)
+ + Open a command window in the repositiory folder (hold Shift Key & right-clcik the mouse)
  + type npm install
  + type npm start
  + in browser view localhost://3000

- Assignment 2
-To view the application, clone it from the repository (EDW_Assign2_WebAPI), a viewer must
- + Open a command window in the repositiory folder (hold Shift Key & right-click the mouse)
- + type npm install
- + type npm start
- + enter the following in the browser: http//locahost/8080/FieldArcheryFinder/#/home

 ## Data Model Design.

 ReviewApp